 Jennifer has a wonderful video on how to sit in a bustle too.

 Victorian Bustle Dress Basics

-As mentioned in my article on the civil war era, you will need a corset, chemise, and drawers.
+As mentioned in my article on the Victorian civil war era, you will need a corset, chemise, and drawers.
 You could use the same ones.
 Your boots and bag could work too.
-You will just need bustle specific hats and under garments.
+You will just need bustledress era specific hats and undergarments.
 Jennifer has some information about bustle era specific under garments here.

 For shoes, get a nice pair of Victorian styled boots.
 You can find boots here.
 You can get an idea for what late Victorian bustle era shoes looked like in this image.
 Boots were lace up or button up with a sturdy heel.
 Slippers or pumps had a moderate feel with a bit of bling on the toe such as with a shoe clip.
 You may wish to have long knee high socks for stockings to wear with your shoes.
 Ankle socks tend to bunch in tall boots.
-Pumps would be best with knee high tights (black or white.)
-Full panty hose become and issue in the powder room (trust me!)
+Pumps would be best with knee-high tights (black or white.)
+Full pantyhose become an issue in the powder room (trust me!)